cynthiatreger/double-hub-vnet-and-ars/README.md

 Traffic between Azure and On-prem switches to the cross-Hub VNET NVA path to use the remaining exit to On-prem.

-Traffic from Azure to the 10.2.0.0/16 On-prem subnet is now sent to the Hub1 CSR NVA, where it will be passed to the Hub2 CSR NVA and Hub2 VPN GW.
+Traffic from Azure to the 10.2.0.0/16 On-prem subnet is now sent to NVA1, where it will be passed to the NVA2 and Hub2 VPN GW.
 Effective routes of Spoke1VM-nic:
  <img width="686" alt="Scenario 2_Spoke1VM_Effective routes_failover" src="https://user-images.githubusercontent.com/110976272/193469419-52cfc04d-0870-4807-a592-298f1be8673b.png">

 The return updated On-prem routes can be observed from the Branch2 VPNGW BGP learned routes:
  <img width="787" alt="Scenario 2_Branch2 VPNGW learned routes_failover" src="https://user-images.githubusercontent.com/110976272/193469432-bfedd908-026e-41e4-b3e0-e403e8d427e4.png">

-Hub1 & Spoke 1 ranges (10.0.0.0/16 & 10.3.0.0/16) are originated from the Hub1 VNET but now propagated via the Hub1 CSR NVA BGP peering to the Hub2 VNET and advertised via the Hub2 VPN GW.
-AS-path = ARS1 (65515 rewritten in 64000 when reaching ARS2) > NVA1 (64000) > NVA2 (iBGP) > ARS2 (65515) > Hub2VPNGW (200)
+Hub1 & Spoke 1 ranges (10.0.0.0/16 & 10.3.0.0/16) are originated from the Hub1 VNET but now propagated via the NVA1 BGP peering to NVA2 and the Hub2 VNET and advertised via the Hub2 VPN GW.
+AS-path = ARS1 (65515 overridden to 64000 when reaching ARS2) > NVA1 (64000) > NVA2 (iBGP) > ARS2 (65515) > Hub2VPNGW (200)

 ### Data path & route analysis:

 - The On-prem route already observed in nominal mode and advertised by ARS2 to NVA2 is still valid.
-AS-path = Branch1 (300) > Hub2VPNGW (200) > ARS2 (65515)
+AS-path = Branch2 (300) > Hub2VPNGW (200) > ARS2 (65515)
  <img width="242" alt="image" src="https://user-images.githubusercontent.com/110976272/193474108-e658d9c9-9967-4157-84c1-a21949602d19.png">

 - The CSR1 routing table for the 10.2.0.0/16 On-prem range has now NVA2 as next-hop: